pushkin-consortium/pushkin/docs-gitbook/getting-started/tutorial-simple-experiment.md

 If you are not familiar with jsPsych, please consult the [documentation](https://www.jspsych.org/) first.
 We recommend you also walk through some of the tutorials.

 **Note:** As of v3.6.0 of the Pushkin CLI, the procedures described here for [moving the timeline](#move-the-timeline) and [importing plugins](#import-plugins) can be automated if you choose to import a jsPsych experiment when you run `pushkin install experiment` and select the basic template (v5+).
-You can still do these manually if you choose, or you may need to do parts of these procedures in the course of modifying one of the other templates.
+You can still do these manually if you choose.
+You may also need to do parts of these procedures in the course of modifying one of the other experiment templates.

 ### Initial code